 Provide the flexibility to choose and adjust

-Other than offering different payment options, patient financing programs need to be flexible according to the patient’s need, so patients can decide what will work best for them on a month-to-month basis if necessary.
-This should also be easy and convenient for them to do, whether in person, on the phone or online, so making their payments is as convenient and affordable as possible.
+Other than offering different payment options, patient payment plans programs need to be flexible according to the patient’s need, so patients can decide what will work best for them on a month-to-month basis if necessary.
+This should also be easy and convenient for them to do, whether in person, on the phone, or online, so making their payments is as convenient and affordable as possible.

-Health Institutions aren’t financial institutions.
-They generally do not offer in-house financing option other than insurance that is legally compliant.
-By working with a patient financing provider.
-Healthcare institutions can tailor flexible financing programs to their patients’ needs, optimize the patient’s financial experience while focusing on their core source of revenue.
+Health Institutions aren’t payment plans institutions.
+They generally do not offer in-house payment plans option other than insurance that is legally compliant.
+By working with a patient payment plan provider, healthcare institutions can tailor flexible payment plans to their patients’ needs, optimize the patient’s experience while focusing on their core source of revenue.
 With such options, you can increase your revenue up to 70% without paying anything extra for marketing.

 Getting Paid to Improve Satisfaction

-These tips not only helped reduce bad debt, but it also helped increase patient satisfaction, where 30 percent of patients who used the financing program chose to use it again after satisfaction.
-Denefits Payment financing program is very reliable so far higher than most health credit and other insurance options.
+These tips not only helped reduce bad debt, but they also helped increase patient satisfaction, where 30 percent of patients who began a payment plan chose to begin one again after satisfaction.
+Denefits patient payment plans are very reliable so far higher than most health credit and other insurance options.